QubesOS/qubes-doc/managing-os/templates/archlinux.md

 ### Package cannot be updated because of errors related to xorg-server or pulseaudio versions

-In the case of archlinux upgrade pulseaudio major version or xorg-server version, updating these packages will break the qubes GUI agent.
-To avoid breaking things, the update is blocked until a new version of the GUI agent is available.
+Upgrading pulseaudio or xorg-server to a newer major version will break the Qubes GUI agent.
+Avoid upgrading these packages until such time that a future version of the GUI agent addresses this issue.

-In this case, the gui-agent-linux component of Qubes-OS needs to be rebuilt using these last xorg-server or pulseaudio libraries.
+Specifically, the gui-agent-linux component of Qubes-OS needs to be rebuilt using these last xorg-server or pulseaudio libraries.
 You can try to rebuild it yourself or wait for a new qubes-vm-gui package to be available.

 ### qubes-vm is apparently starting properly (green dot) however graphical applications do not appear to work